germanoeich/nirn-proxy/README.md

 |-------------------|----------------------------------------|------------------------------------------------|
 |nirn_proxy_error   | none                                   | Counter for errors                             |
 |nirn_proxy_requests| method, status, route, clientId        | Summary that keeps track of all request metrics|

+Note: 429s can produce two status: 429 Too Many Requests or 429 Shared.
+The latter is only produced for requests that return with the x-ratelimit-scope header set to "shared", which means they don't count towards the cloudflare firewall limit and thus should not be used for alerts, etc.

 ### Profiling